-Most Brits living in the U.S. will have some guests coming over from the Mother Country.
-While expats may already be used to the American life, visitors are naturally not.
+Most Brits in the U.S. welcome guests from the Motherland from time to time.
+Expats may already be accustomed to life in America, but understandably, visitors are not.

-Many Brits just don’t see how expensive medical treatment in the U.S. generally is.
+There are so many Brits out there who just don’t see how expensive medical treatment in America can be.
 Remember as well that you may need to pay wit hyour own cash, and then file for reimbursement when you return home.
 In short, don’t travel to the U.S. without any liquid funds.

-Don’t bother packing toiletries – you’ll find them in the U.S. too.
-Besides, they’re heavy and they’ll make you waste your baggage allowance.
+Forget about packing some toiletries – you can buy them in the U.S. too.
+Besides, they can be heavy and you don’t want to waste your baggage allowance on them.
 Your host will have readied some toiletries for your use anyway.

-When shopping, don’t assume that the price you see is exactly what you’ll pay.
+When you go shopping, don’t assume that the visible price is all you need to pay.
 Most states have sales tax and you won’t find it on the tag.
 And there’s no tourist tax refund as with VAT, though you may not have to pay tax if you’re shipping back to the U.K.

-And speaking of shopping, be sure to leave ample room in your suitcase for that new wardrobe you’ll be buying.
-A lot of Brits indulge while they’re in the U.S. where prices can be drastically cheaper compared to back home.
+And speaking of shopping, leave enough space in your suitcase for all the new clothes you’ll be buying.
+Most Brits go wild shopping in the U.S. because everything is much cheaper compared tothe U.K.

-Finally, when you shop for food and other items at the grocery store, don’t bag your own stuff.
-You’re not expected to in most cases, and you ay even cause a little fuss if you try.
+Lastly, when you go shopping at the grocery store, don’t bag your own goods.
+Nobody expects you to, generally speaking, and you may even cause a bit of a fuss if you attempt.
 Simply stand and wait for the checkout person to do the task.
-There are a few exceptions, and you can rely on your common sense for this one.
-If everyone else is bagging their own stuff, start bagging yours.
+There will be exceptions and you’ll have to trust your common sense for this.
+If you see the other customers bagging their stuff, that’s your cue.